rydurham/Laravel-Paste-Embed/readme.txt

 == Description ==

 A Wordpress plugin to embed code from paste.laravel.com.
-Still in beta - I have not been able to do much testing.

 == Installation ==